-A special emphasis will be placed on science and technology, each individually and together representing one of the leading, key developmental factors of contemporary societies.

-On the basis of theoretically conceptual reflection and the critical analysis of socio-cultural factors for the origin and development of modern science and technology, contemporary questions relating to scientific and technological development will be at the centre of our attention.
-The position of scientific and technologic development in the triangle "knowledge - economy - politics", combined with the recognition of three levels on which contemporary science and technology function, namely the global, national and regional level.
+The first topic covers the role of science and technology as key factors in the development of modern societies.
+Science and technology individually and together represent one of the leading developmental factors of contemporary societies.
+On the basis of theoretically conceptual reflection and the critical analysis of socio-cultural factors behind the origin and development of modern science and technology, contemporary questions relating to scientific and technological development will be at the centre of our attention.
+The position of scientific and technologic development in the triangle "knowledge - economy - politics", combined with the recognition of the three levels on which contemporary science and technology function, namely the global, national and regional levels.
+The development of today's generic science and technologies (biotechnology, nanotechnology, information and communication technology) seems to pose the most questions (including of an ethical nature) regarding contemporary scientific and technological risks, in particular in the local environment, therefore the presentation of developmental questions in research and technology will also include an overview of the models for the evaluation and management of these risks.